WillPalaia/lumaa-spring-2025-ai-ml/README.md

 # AI/Machine Learning Intern Challenge: Simple Content-Based Recommendation

 ## Dataset
 The dataset used is [IMDb Top 1000 Movies](imdb_top_1000.csv).
 It contains information about movies including titles, overviews, release years, and other metadata.
-The dataset is included in this repository.
-No additional steps are needed to load it.
+The dataset is included in this repository, but you can also download it.

 ## Setup
 - **Python Version:** This project works with Python 3.7 or later.